 The AOB (Administrative Office Building) parking lot is the former site of the City Hall administrative offices.
-The lot is in downtown behind the Puyallup Public Library near the intersection of Pioneer Avenue and 3rd Street SW.
+The lot is downtown behind the Puyallup Public Library near the intersection of Pioneer Avenue and 3rd Street SW.
 In 2008, City Hall moved their offices to its current location at 333 S Meridian, demolished the old building, and created a public parking lot with approximately 103 spaces.
-The City is currently in the process of selling the property to a developer, who would then redevelop the lot to increase housing options downtown.
+The City is working to sell the property to a developer, who would then redevelop the lot to increase housing options downtown.

-Downtown Puyallup is the city’s centerpiece, bustling with employees, shoppers, and residents, both young and old.
-Downtown includes a broad and diverse range of housing types, retail uses, services, office uses and public spaces.
+Downtown Puyallup is the city’s centerpiece, bustling with employees, shoppers, and residents.
+Downtown includes a broad and diverse range of housing types, retail uses, services, office uses, and public spaces.
 It allows more people to live close to transit and enjoy convenient access to many of the places and services they use daily.
 A walkable, renewed Downtown featuring connected, complete streets, visitor-serving uses, and events provide destination opportunities for residents of Puyallup and the region.

 As part of this process, the City understands that redevelopment of the lot may impact our residents and visitors.
 Especially those who utilize our Puyallup Activity Center and the Puyallup Public Library.
 In an effort of increasing transparency, we have created this webpage to update our residents on the project.
 The following sections will be updated as the project progresses.
 We encourage you to please check back here as more information becomes available.

 Why is redevelopment of the AOB parking lot being considered?